ebuchman/blog/content/posts/uoa.md

 means of exchange.
 Bank deposits are the most common example of the emergence of a widely successful inside money.

-Bookeeping enabled clearing and netting activities to flourish.
+Bookeeping and banking enabled clearing and netting activities to flourish.
 Clearing and netting allow debts to be settled by balancing txs within and across balance sheets, without resorting to a medium "higher" in the hierarchy.
 If I owe you, I can pay you with outside money like gold - this is the highest level in the hierarchy.
-But if we both have an account at the same bank, I can pay you by the bank simply updating its balance sheet to owe me less and you more - so we can clear debts at a lower level in the hierarchy, on the bank's balance sheet.
+But if we both have an account at the same bank, I can pay you by the bank simply updating its balance sheet to owe me less and you more - so we can clear debts at a lower level in the hierarchy, without resorting to gold, directly on the bank's balance sheet.
-And if you and I have continuous bilateral obligations, where I owe you and later you owe me, we could continuously renew and redeem monetary debts to one another without ever having to transfer any money, just by keeping bilateral accounts between ourselves - the lowest level in a hierarchy of money, our own IOUs.
+And if you and I have continuous bilateral obligations, where I owe you and later you owe me, we could continuously renew and redeem monetary debts to one another without ever having to transfer any kind of money at all, just by keeping bilateral accounts between ourselves - the lowest level in a hierarchy of money, our own IOUs.

+This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the clearing of payments.
+The line begins to blur between the Unit of Account and Medium of Exchange.
+The term Medium of Exchange becomes more relative, referring primarily to the medium one level up the hierarchy.

+So you and I can keep track of what we owe eachother, and maybe do some netting, but our real Medium of Exchange is our bank deposits, which we'll use if an imbalance between us persists too long.
+And while banks can do simple netting between accounts kept at their own bank, payments between accounts at different banks require them to go one level up the hierarchy, to the Medium of Exchange of bank reserves.
+And so on.

-The point of this illustration is to demonstrate that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
+The point of all this is to demonstrate that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
-This hints at a deep tension between the UoA and the MoE - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
+We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
-The UoA permits us to create computational spaces where we can account for debts and net out payments.
+The Unit of Account permits us to create computational spaces where we can account for debts and net out payments.
-But to the extent there is insufficient bandwidth or capacity in that space, computation must "spill" out into a medium "higher" in the hierarchy.
+But to the extent there is insufficient bandwidth or capacity in that space, insufficient balance, computation must spill out into a medium higher in the hierarchy, in order for debts to settle.

+## Settling Up

-The UoA allows debts to be denominated, but it does not in itself prescribe how they should be settled.
-Many governments will endow a particular medium of exchange with legal tender law (eg. banknotes and coins), while other media of exchange continue to be used alongside them (fintech, banks).
+The Unit of Account allows debts to be denominated, but it does not in itself prescribe how they should be settled.
+Many governments will endow a particular medium of exchange with legal tender status (eg. banknotes and coins), while other media of exchange continue to be used alongside them (fintech, banks).
 Debts can also be settled in-kind, which is to say by something else valued in the Unit of Account equivalently to the original debt.
 This implies storing value somewhere else